Comparison of Affine and Rational Quadratic Spline Coupling and Autoregressive Flows through Robust Statistical Tests: Introduction

 \section{Introduction}

 The modern data science revolution has opened a great window of opportunities for scientific and societal advancement.
 In particular, Machine Learning (ML) technologies are being applied in a wide variety of fields from finance to astrophysics.
 It is thus crucial to carefully study the capabilities and limitations of ML methods in order to ensure their systematic usage.
-This is particularly pressing when applying ML to scientific research, for instance in a field like High Energy Physics (HEP), where one often deals with complex high-dimensional data and high levels of precision are needed.
+This is particularly pressing when applying ML to scientific research, for instance in a field such as High Energy Physics (HEP), where one often deals with complicated high-dimensional data and high levels of precision are needed.

-In this paper we focus on Normalizing Flows (NFs) \cite{NFs1,NFs2,https://doi.org/10.48550/arxiv.1505.05770,dinh2015nice}, a class of neural density estimators that, on one side offers a competitive approach to generative models, such as Generative Adversarial Networks (GAN) \cite{Goodfellow2014} and Variational AutoEncoders (VAE) \cite{Kingma2014,pmlr-v32-rezende14}, for the generation of synthetic data, and, on the other side, opens up a wide range of applications due to its ability to directly perform density estimation.
-Even though we have in mind applications of NFs to HEP, in this paper we remain agnostic with respect to the applications and only perform a general comparative study of the performances of coupling and autoregressive NFs when used to learn high dimensional multi-modal target distributions.
-Nevertheless, it is worth mentioning some of the applications of NFs to HEP, which could also be extended to several other fields of scientific research.
+In this paper, we focus on Normalizing Flows (NFs) \cite{NFs1,NFs2,https://doi.org/10.48550/arxiv.1505.05770,dinh2015nice}, a~class of neural density estimators that for one, offers a competitive approach to generative models, such as Generative Adversarial Networks (GANs) \cite{Goodfellow2014} and Variational AutoEncoders (VAEs) \cite{Kingma2014,pmlr-v32-rezende14}, for~the generation of synthetic data and, for another, opens up a wide range of applications due to its ability to directly perform density estimation.
+Even though we have in mind applications of NFs to HEP, in this paper, we remain agnostic with respect to the applications and only performed a general comparative study of the performances of coupling and autoregressive NFs when used to learn high-dimensional multi-modal target distributions.
+Nevertheless, it is worth mentioning some of the applications of NFs to HEP can also be extended to several other fields of scientific research.